Dr. Michael C. Markovitz, Ph.D.

 President, Kevin Ross Public Affairs Group LLC

-As an adjunct Professor at Emory University School of Law, Mr, Ross taught courses in Civil Rights law and Election law.
+As an Adjunct Professor at Emory University School of Law, Ross taught courses in Civil Rights law and Election law.
 Ross held the Donald L. Hollowell Professor of Law Chair and was awarded the Emory University School of Law Distinguished Alumni Award in 1999.

 Dean James P. White

-Section on Legal Education & Admission to the Bar American Bar Association Indianapolis, Indiana
+Consultant Emeritus, Section on Legal Education & Admission to the Bar, American Bar Association

 Dean White currently serves on the faculty at Indiana University School of Law, where he teaches such courses as Legal Profession, Comparative Law, and Primer in American Law.
 Before joining the Indiana University faculty in 1996, he taught at the University of North Dakota School of Law where he also served as acting dean, and was a Carnegie Postdoctoral Fellow in University Administration at the University of Michigan.
 He also taught at George Washington University National Law Center and the University of Iowa College of Law.
 He served as chair of the Advisory Committee for Fulbright Scholar Awards in Law.
 He also served as Dean for Academic Planning and Development for IUPUI from 1973 to 1978.